The Place What's Included Daily Life Pricing Show Interest

 Lauren & Tiago

 Lauren and Tiago are the co-founders of Cohli and parents of two (Maya, 5, and Koa, 3).
-They've lived and traveled through 30+ countries and have been designing family coliving experiences since 2024.
+Over 40 years, they've lived and traveled through 30+ countries and have been designing family coliving experiences since 2024.

 📅